 These elements make the adoption of a CRM a complete nightmare for salespeople.
 They then miss the simplicity of an Excel spreadsheet, and the CRM becomes a reporting tool that is updated just before a sales meeting.
 CRM tools don’t help salespeople.
 They are a constraint imposed on them by management teams looking for jazzy reports based on data—which is often inaccurate.

 The sales tracking spreadsheet lives to see another day.
 Or does it?

 A Happy Medium Between Prospect Tracking Spreadsheets and a CRM

-To fill the gap between the simplicity of the Excel spreadsheet and the complexity of a CRM, new lead management software options have started to appear on the market.
-SaaS software is specifically designed for the needs of salespeople and sales managers including features such as:
+To fill the gap between the simplicity of the Excel spreadsheet and the complexity of a CRM, new lead management software options have started appearing on the market.
+SaaS software is specifically designed for the needs of salespeople and sales managers and includes features like: